apache/fury-site/docs/object-serialization/xlang.md

 }
 ```

-Generate the required runtime targets with `foryc`; generated models use consistent field and type
+Generate the required language targets with `foryc`; generated models use consistent field and type
 metadata across those targets.

 ## Type System and Type Identity